rapiddweller/rapiddweller-benerator-ce/doc/performance_tuning.md

 ## Anonymization Algorithms

 Different anonymization algorithms have different performance:
-An anonymization which takes care of consistency and 'pretty' output useful for showcases must be slower than a stupid one which overwrites the imported data with purely random data.
+An anonymization that takes care of consistency and 'pretty' output useful for showcases must be slower than a stupid one which overwrites the imported data with purely random data.